Exploring baby Julia sets in parameter space slices for Generalized McMullen Maps: Preliminaries

 The \textit{filled Julia set} of a polynomial-like map is the collection of points in $U'$ whose orbits never leave $U'$, which we will denote by $K(f|_{U'})$. \end{defn}

 So note $K(f|_{U'}) = \cap_{n} f^{-n}(U')$, which is likely not the same as $K(f) \cap U'$.

 Each polynomial-like map of degree $d$ has exactly $d-1$ critical points.
 Here we are only concerned with polynomial-like maps of degree two.
-A polynomial-like map of degree two is a two-to-one map from $U'$ to $U$, and has a unique critical point in $U'$.
+A polynomial-like map of degree two is a two-to-one map from $U'$ to $U$, with a unique critical point in $U'$.
 The ``straightening theorem'' shows this is an apt name.

 \begin{theorem}[\cite{DouadyHubbard}, Chapter 1, Theorem 1] A polynomial-like map $f$ of degree $d$ is topologically conjugate on its filled Julia set to some degree $d$ polynomial $P$ on the polynomial's filled Julia set.